AaronCWacker/MachineLearning/README.md

 Cloud | Developed server stacks operating in public cloud IaaS or PaaS, such as AWS or Google Cloud Platform Cloud | Hosting providers, such as Google Cloud, Azure or AWS ML and AR | Intelligent Augmented Reality
-ML and Vision | Designed novel computational models / CNN architectures to tackle vision-related problems ML | ML or 3D graphics applications for mobile devices ML | Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores ML | Emerging best-practices in mathematical programming and optimization theory
+ML and AR | Experience with SLAM systems or large-scale bundle adjustment problems in structure-from-motion setting ML and Vision | Designed novel computational models / CNN architectures to tackle vision-related problems ML and Vision | Computer vision geometry for 3D pose estimation and tracking ML and Vision | Experience building production computer vision or deep learning systems ML | ML or 3D graphics applications for mobile devices ML | Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores ML | Emerging best-practices in mathematical programming and optimization theory